dart-archive/www.dartlang.org/src/site/tools/private-files.markdown

 whether using the [pub](/tools/pub) tool, [GitHub](https://github.com/)
-or another source code management system, you shouldn't include most of the files that Dart Editor, the pub tool, and other tools generate.
+or another source code management system, you shouldn't include most of the files that your IDE or code editor, the pub tool, and other tools generate.

 <aside class="alert alert-info" markdown="1">
 **Note:**